-This is the ground-floor or starting position that a developer right out of college or an accelerated course like Woz U Software Developer would have, with little to no real world computer programming experience.
+This is the ground-floor or starting position that a developer right out of college or accelerated courses like Woz U’s Software Developer courses would have, with little to no real world computer programming experience.

 Typical requirements for a junior developer include:

 - Basic understanding of database and application services, such as queues and caching.

 There are times when junior programmers may feel as if they are in over their heads when asked to write complex applications.
 Other days you will ask yourself why you haven’t been promoted for doing the same work as many of the senior developers.
 This is totally normal!
 However, the main difference between a junior and senior developer is experience.